Veroro321/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were initially deployed with unrestricted access to the internet.
+Specifically, the Virtual Machines had both their Network Security Groups and built-in firewalls configured with wide-open settings.
+Additionally, all other resources were deployed with publicly visible endpoints, rendering the use of Private Endpoints unnecessary.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, Network Security Groups were strengthened via implementing strict access controls that blocked all traffic, except for the one originating from my administrative workstation.
+Furthermore, all other resources were protected by their built-in firewalls, and Private Endpoints were utilized to secure communications between resources.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>